greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

     gpconfig -c gp_resource_manager -v "group-v2"
     ```

-2. Restart Greenplum Database:
+1. Restart Greenplum Database:

     ```
     gpstop
     gpstart
     ```

-Once enabled, any transaction submitted by a role is directed to the resource group assigned to the role, and is governed by that resource group's concurrency, memory, and CPU limits.
+Once enabled, any transaction submitted by a role is directed to the resource group assigned to the role, and is governed by that resource group's concurrency, memory, CPU, and disk I/O limits.

 Greenplum Database creates three default resource groups for roles named `admin_group`, `default_group`, and `system_group`.
 When you enable resources groups, any role that was not explicitly assigned a resource group is assigned the default group for the role's capability. `SUPERUSER` roles are assigned the `admin_group`, non-admin roles are assigned the group named `default_group`.
 The resources of the Greenplum Database system processes are assigned to the `system_group`.
 You cannot manually assign any roles to the `system_group`.